bmoore20/habs/README.md

 A big thank you to Tynan Daly, Ileana Dumitriu (HWS), Stina Bridgeman (HWS), and John Halfman (HWS) for their help, guidance, and support throughout this project.

-The images of the Finger Lakes were taken by a fellow HWS classmate, Adam Farid.
+The images of Seneca Lake used on this site were taken by a fellow HWS classmate, Adam Farid.

 ![60CD77FB-540F-4ECE-A59F-F9987E2A3B16_1_105_c](https://user-images.githubusercontent.com/67593919/128569040-8ba150be-f642-4d61-b9f9-025ca5f80097.jpeg)